James Rockford's Unknown Date

 Feb 9, 2023, 2:02 PM

-Hello my friend
+Gayle Hunnicutt: Hello my friend

 Feb 9, 2023, 2:24 PM

-Good afternoon.
+You sent: Good afternoon.

-How are you
+Gayle Hunnicutt: How are you

-Doing fine.
+You sent: Doing fine.

 Ouch!
-That is certainly not exactly a reliable confirmation, that much is clear.
+That is not exactly a reliable confirmation, that much is clear.
 She didn't reply with any information at all about the event or how she got the job, despite being asked to do so.

 A couple of comments regarding this conversation.

 It's possible (although I think rather unlikely) it was not actually Gayle Hunnicutt who responded.
 Many celebrities have people working for them who monitor and answer social media sites, and these people give responses to the fans as if the celebrity themselves was he one responding.
-(However, with Hunnicutt, a retired or out-of work 79-year-old actress, with zero credits listed on her IMDb in the past 24 years, who most of the population wouldn't recognize by name or by sight, this is probably not the case.
-I have no problem accepting the claim that Hunnicutt was indeed the one who responded to Jim's text message.)
+However, with Hunnicutt, a retired or out-of work 79-year-old actress, with zero credits listed on her IMDb in the past 24 years, who most of the population wouldn't recognize by name or by sight, this is probably not the case.
+I have no problem accepting the claim that Hunnicutt was indeed the one who responded to Jim's text message.

 To you and I, spending a day driving around Los Angeles with James Garner would probably be an event we'd remember forever.
 For an actress who worked with many other actors and actresses and posed in front of a camera for a living, thousands of times, it is not out of the question to mis-remember an event that happened in 1969.

 Finally, and probably most importantly, even if that is Hunnicutt in Photos #3- #6, and even if she did indeed take the time to view them and recognized herself and did indeed remember the photo shoot, we still don't have confirmation she is the woman in Photo #1 and #2, the actual stills used in the opening title sequence!
-(Photos #3 - #6 were not used in the title sequence at all.)
+(Photos #3 - #6 were not used in the title sequence.)

 The woman in Photos #3 - #6 is clearly wearing a blue blouse/shirt.
 This blouse/shirt covers her shoulders.
 James Garner is clearly seen in these photos wearing a checkered sport coat.